lmas/thesis/thesis.typ

 _Gillis_ offers a simple to use double-ended queue in Go @gillis and it can operate as an efficient first-in, first-out (FIFO) queue, as illustrated in @deque.
-It's worth noting that as it keeps track of both ends, it's able to operate in
+It is worth noting that as it keeps track of both ends, it is able to operate in
 $O(1)$ time when pushing to or popping from respective end.
 And the internal buffer is always a power of two too, so this data structure fits in well with the MASS function and its requirements, as has been previously explained.